dakom/todo-shipyard-lit-dominator/README.md

 The task runner uses [cargo-make](https://github.com/sagiegurari/cargo-make)

-1. cargo install cargo-make
-2. npm install
-3. run any of the cargo-make commands:
-  * cargo make serve
+After installing that (and other dependencies for the project itself - e.g. npm install, rust nightly, etc.), these commands are available:

+* `cargo make serve` (opens a browser and rebuilds/reloads on file change)
-  * cargo make test
+* `cargo make test` (runs all the tests)
-  * cargo make build --profile production
+* `cargo make build --profile production` (used in ci/cd - but can check out release builds in `dist/` this way)
-  * cargo make build --profile development
+* `cargo make build --profile development` (same but used for seeing how non-optmized builds look)